shummie/Halite-2-Shummie/index.md

 Oh rushing.
 How I hate you.
 I'm going to get the attribution wrong, but I think the first person that I saw do this was @mellendo in the beta.
 I noticed that he was quickly rushing to kill off people's ships early on and it was all downhill from there.
 I'm not going to expound upon this more since @fohristiwhirl did a great job explaining this in his writeup (https://github.com/fohristiwhirl/halite2_rush_theory).

-I think rushing is a broken mechanic that basically reduces the game to a coinflip.
+I think rushing is a broken game design that basically reduces the game to a coinflip.

 ## The Prisoner's Dilemma

 So rushing in 4p games was... a nuisance.
 Early on, when bots didn't have proper rush defense, it benefited people to rush their opponent, take them out early, and thus get half the map for yourself.
 However, as the meta developed, it basically became the prisoner's dilemma.
 If one bot rushed while the other didn't, the bot that rushed would win.
 If both bots rushed, then it was likely they'll kill / stall each other and the other two players who didn't rush would win.
 I was one of the more... enthusiastic rushers, but more out of necessity than anything else.
 It wasn't until the last few days where I was able to tone it down enough to still maintain/improve my win rate.

 A common counter to this was that players would move to a planet, but not dock if there was the possibility of a rush occurring.
-See this game (https://halite.io/play/?game_id=7877830) for an example of the most exciting game ever.
+See this replay (https://halite.io/play/?game_id=7877830) for an example of the most exciting game ever.
 Eventually, I think it became accepted that cooperation was better than betrayal, and most people opted to dock if possible instead of rushing the enemy at the top end.

 ## Numeric Superiority